oerc-music/meld-cli-tools/src/meld-tool/README.md

     node meld_tool.js create-workset https://localhost:8443/ wstest

 (Are any of the above exports necessary?
 I think that, if they're needed, it's for running solid-server.
-Maybe jusdt the first is needed?)
+Maybe just the first is needed?)

 ## Other notes